akvo/akvo-product-design/FLOW/Features/82-approval-workflow/FunctionalDesign DRAFT.md

 Any known issues that need to be decided:
 - Do we need to add a short text explaining what workflows are into the Workflows tab in the dashboard?
 - If we have a workflow that is added to multiple surveys and the user edits this workflow - this means that all the changes need to apply backwards for the existing suvreys and their points.
 Should be add some sorf of warning about this action before saving the edits or is this implied?
-- We need to look into displaying the workflow status in a raw data report, if this is needed and then how and when will we implement?
+- We need to look into displaying the workflow status in a raw data report, if this is needed then how and when will we implement?

 ### Details
 Details, details, details.